mynodebtc/mynode_docs/docs/tor/zeus.md

   </figure>
 </center>

-Open the LND Connect page in the myNode GUI and scan the QR Code from the "REST Tor" tab.
+Open the LND Connect page in the MyNode GUI and scan the QR Code from the "REST Tor" tab.

 <center>
   <figure>